 New Orleans, Louisiana

 Lydia Plante has developed and maintained surveillance systems on mosquito populations, infectious diseases, and infant, child, and maternal mortality.
 Her professional background is in applied epidemiology and using data to solve complex public health problems.
 She completed her graduate studies at Tulane University in New Orleans, where she studied parasitology and epidemiology.
 She holds certificates in outbreak epidemiology and maternal and child health epidemiology.

 ted AT tednace.com

 Ted Nace is founder and director of CoalSwarm.
 He is the co-founder of computer book publisher Peachpit Press and is the author of Gangs of America: The Rise of Corporate Power and the Disabling of Democracy (2003, 2005) and Climate Hope: On the Front Lines of the Fight Against Coal (2010).
 He served as staff director of the Dakota Resource Council and as a columnist for Publish! magazine.
-He holds an undergraduate degree from Stanford University and a master’s degree from UC Berkeley.
+He holds a bachelor’s degree from Stanford University and a master’s degree from UC Berkeley.